ahs-cs-61a/lab00/setup.md

 1. make Github repository public: settings, scroll to bottom -> change visibility -> complete verification, make public
 2. import GitHub repository for each lab into Replit
+3. select "labs/lab0x" from dropdown when asked to configure entry point
-3. go to shell and run ```python3 -m pip install pytest``` to install pytest code tester (auto-tester)
+4. go to shell and run ```python3 -m pip install pytest``` to install pytest code tester (auto-tester)
-4. share your Replit project with "Robertian23"
+5. share your Replit project with "Robertian23"

 completing problems: